zorachka/framework/README.md

 ---

+Attention!
+Project is under heavy development.

-Zorachka is a PHP framework.
+Zorachka is not another PHP framework.
 I'm not reinventing the wheel and just use stable PHP components.
 It's more like a common interface for these components.
+It's a bridge from infrastructure complexity and you.

 ## Installation